Sorry, you need to enable JavaScript to visit this website.

 Besides the Erasmus+ Key action 2, Cooperation for innovation and the exchange of good practices, supporting capacity building in the field of youth, both at an EU and international level, there are no other large-scale programmes that promote intercontinental youth work cooperation in Sweden.

-There are however interesting minor programmes that the National Council of Swedish Youth Organisations, LSU, is responsible for:
+There are however interesting minor programmes that LSU (the National Council of Swedish Children and Youth Organisations, is responsible for:

 Global Youth Network

 The Global Youth Network consisted out of 16 young people active in a youth CSO, ambassadors, within the programme GALE.
 GALE is a global partners programme hosted by LSU.
-During 2015 and 2016, the Global Youth Network gathered young ambassadors from Kenya, Zimbabwe, Belarus, Burma, Sweden, Lebanon and Turkey to share their experiences and knowledge with each other.
+Currently, the Global Youth Network gathers young ambassadors from Philippines, Kenya, Zimbabwe, Belarus, Myanmar, Sweden, Lebanon and Turkey to share their experiences and knowledge with each other.

 Youth Cooperation Initiative